openSUSE/news-o-o/_posts/2011-11-07-opensuse-weekly-news-issue-200-is-out.markdown

       have the overview.

 We served the SUSE booth at the conference, got involved into lots of discussions about
-      the OS, and I was even happier in the moments when people asked questions on [openSUSE](http://www.opensuse.org) “ **this is showing clearly that the project is well known!
+      the OS, and I was even happier in the moments when people asked questions on [openSUSE](http://www.opensuse.org) â€“ **this is showing clearly that the project is well known!
-      **To leave some words on San Diego is very simple:[ Gaslamp Quarter](http://en.wikipedia.org/wiki/Gaslamp_Quarter,_San_Diego,_California), I™ll be back**, **and have a few more beers at[ Rock Bottom!](http://www.rockbottom.com/)
+      **To leave some words on San Diego is very simple:[ Gaslamp Quarter](http://en.wikipedia.org/wiki/Gaslamp_Quarter,_San_Diego,_California), Iâ€™ll be back**, **and have a few more beers at[ Rock Bottom!](http://www.rockbottom.com/)

-
+â€

+â€œ

 [Nelson
-        Marques: ATI/AMD Catalyst 11.10 still broken¦](http://www.marques.so/2011/11/atiamd-catalyst-11-10-still-broken/)
+        Marques: ATI/AMD Catalyst 11.10 still brokenâ€¦](http://www.marques.so/2011/11/atiamd-catalyst-11-10-still-broken/)

 [AMD](http://ati.cchtml.com/show_bug.cgi?id=99) has released [Catalyst
         11.10](http://support.amd.com/us/gpudownload/linux/Pages/radeon_linux.aspx) driver for Linux!
 For quite some time that a large group of users from the